11:20 AM, 18th January 2021, About 7 months ago 1

 There are, of course, many other reasons for private rental property businesses to consider incorporation.
 These might include the following:-

 It would be remiss of me to point out that incorporation is not a ‘one-size-fits-all’ strategy.
 In fact, we only recommend it to around 1 in 10 landlords who book landlord tax planning consultations with us.
 There are several alternatives, especially if you have relatives who are not higher rate tax payers and you are considering business continuity and legacy planning as well as your income tax position.
-The key point is that you should seek specialist guidance from a Property118 tax planning consultant, who will prepare a bespoke report and recommendations for you before referring you to a Barrister-At-Law to adopt those recommendations as his own professional advice, for which he carry’s professional indemnity insurance of £2,500,000.Show Form To Book A Tax Planning Consultation
+The key point is that you should seek specialist guidance from a Property118 tax planning consultant, who will prepare a bespoke report and recommendations for you before referring you to a Barrister-At-Law to adopt those recommendations as his own professional advice, for which he carry’s professional indemnity insurance of £2,500,000.Show Book a Tax Planning Consultation

 If you ever consider transferring your property rental business into a Limited Company (which all landlords absolutely should do) there are four important considerations you must not overlook:-